Managed Compliance: An Updated Approach For The Cyber Regulatory World

 2. Implementing Controls Effectively: Doing Just The Right Amount

 One of the benefits of working with a Managed Security Services Provider to implement a managed compliance program is that we leverage more than a century of cumulative experience across a diverse range of cybersecurity disciplines.
-We bring this experience to bear for clients in order to maximize the efficiency of control implications.
+We bring this experience to bear for clients in order to maximize the efficiency of control implementation.
 We only implement the controls that make sense for our clients.

 Fortunately for our clients (and their bank accounts!), in many cases, one security control can meet requirements under multiple frameworks and regulations.
 For example, the control “employee training” can be tailored to meet requirements under both SOC 2 and HIPAA.